Fairness in Graph Mining: A Survey: Techniques for Improving Fairness

+\textbf{Recommender Systems.} Adversarial learning has become popular in achieving fair recommendations over the years.
+For example, Wu et al.~\cite{wu2021fairness} proposed to utilize adversarial learning to avoid delivering news with biased content towards certain demographic subgroups.
+Fair recommendations are also achieved via adversarial learning in multiple recent works~\cite{liu2022dual,liu2022mitigating}.

-Adversarial learning can also be adopted to improve social fairness in knowledge graph embedding learning.
+\textbf{Knowledge Graphs.} Adversarial learning can also be adopted to improve social fairness in knowledge graph embedding learning.
 Arduini et al.~\cite{arduini2020adversarial} proposed to leverage a sensitive information filter to remove social bias from the embeddings of human entities.
-In their paper, the sensitive information filter also plays a min-max game with a discriminator, such that the entity embeddings are decoupled from the sensitive feature(s).
+Here the filter plays a min-max game with a discriminator, such that the entity embeddings are decoupled from the sensitive feature(s).